Joby Harold: Career

 His company Safehouse Pictures is producing several projects including the Battle of Britain for director Ridley Scott, Liberators with Michael B. Jordan attached to star, Patricia Arquette’s directorial debut Love Canal, and the feature adaptation of Space Invaders.
 In television, Harold produced the female drama Spinning Out at Netflix, starring January Jones and Kaya Scodelario.
 She previously was a partner with Weed Road Pictures, until they struck a deal with Sony in 2015.

 He previously executive produced the WGN series Underground.
 Harold broke into a business in 2005, writing and directing the film Awake for The Weinstein Company, starring Hayden Christensen, Jessica Alba, Terrence Howard and Lena Olin, which Tunnell also produced.

+In December 2025, Legendary Entertainment and Apple TV named Harold as the showrunner of an untitled spin-off series set in the Monsterverse; Harold also oversees the Monsterverse on the Apple TV side.
+Wyatt Russell is set to reprise the role of a young Lee Shaw from Monarch: Legacy of Monsters (which Harold also executive produces) and will follow Shaw as he attempts to stop the Soviet Union from unleashing a new Titan on the U.S. The series is also to feature Godzilla, with Hiro Matsuoka and Takemasa Arita serving as executive producers on behalf of Toho, the owners of Godzilla.